 The LAUSD has determined that factors and criteria to identify students most at risk of failing to meet grade-level standards may vary from student to student and must be determined by each school.
-There is a link between the student's at-risk factor(s) and the student's academic achievement.
-The following at-risk factors may impede academic achievement in students: excessive absences or tardiness, frequent change of residence, inability to tolerate structure in classrooms, grade retention, low self-esteem, poor peer relationships, immature and easily influenced, disruptive behavior, frequent suspension/expulsions, and frequent health problems.
+The academic record of a student on at-risk factor(s) will clearly indicate that the student is at risk of failing to meet the state standards in reading/language arts and/or mathematics.
+There should be a clear link between the student's at-risk factor(s) and the student's academic achievement.
+The following at-risk factors may impede academic achievement in students: excessive absences or tardiness, frequent change of residence, inability to tolerate structure, grade retention, low self-esteem, poor peer relationships, immature and easily influenced, disruptive behavior, frequent suspension/expulsions, and frequent health problems.
 Refer to Section 2 for additional information.

-South Region Elementary School #1 will do the following to assist at-risk and struggling students
+South Region Elementary School #2 will do the following to assist at-risk and struggling students

-- Implement and utilize the RtI2 model for all students - Engage students in instructional during academic time effectively - Monitor assessment and student progress frequently - Provide for cooperative learning environments - Use graphic organizers and instructional conversations
+- Implement and utilize the RtI2 model for all students - Engage students in instructional during academic time effectively - Monitor assessment and student progress frequently

+- Provide for cooperative learning environments - Use graphic organizers and instructional conversations